Post-Secondary Education Funds

 How To Apply

 The same form is used for both Mary Jeanes and Anne Townsend grants.
 To apply, download and complete an application form [PDF] for the current year.
 Forms are posted each year by March 1st for the academic year beginning in the Fall.
-The application form must be completed and submitted with the following additional documentation
+The application form must be completed and submitted with the following additional documentation by

 - Transcript from your most recent school (“official” version not required)